The Max Headroom Incident: Chicago’s Creepiest TV Hack

-It was just another lazy Sunday.
-Football played in the background.
-The evening news flickered, its anchor steady, reciting the day’s tragedies and triumphs.
+It was just another lazy Sunday, football played in the background, the evening news flickered, its anchor steady, reciting the day’s tragedies and triumphs.
 Viewers of WGN-TV were settling into the familiar rhythm of their routine.

 And then it happened.

-For twenty-two seconds, reality bent.
+For twenty-two seconds, reality bent a little bit.

 But was it really just a prank?